joe-herbert/searchdown/README.md

         limit: 0, //maximum number of options in the dropdown.
 0 means no limit
         multiple: false, //allow user to select multiple options
         addValues: false, //allow user to add their own options
-        saveEntered: true, //save any options the user enters into the dropdown options. defaults to true when addValues is true but always false if addValues is false
+        saveEntered: addValues, //save any options the user enters into the dropdown options. defaults to true when addValues is true but always false if addValues is false
         hideEntered: true, //hide any currently selected options from the dropdown options
         allowDuplicates: false, //allow user to add an option which is already in the dropdown options
         caseSensitive: false, //show options which match the user's search by case or not